 We found 4 orthopedic surgeons who accept Affinity Health Plan near Warwick, NY.

-Dr. V. Christopher Inzerillo works as an orthopedist and sports medicine specialist.
+Dr. V. Christopher Inzerillo practices orthopedics/orthopedic surgery and sports medicine in Middletown, NY, Rock Hill, NY, and Warwick, NY.
 He obtained his medical school training at the University of Toledo College of Medicine and Ohio State University College of Medicine and performed his residency at Hospital of the University of Pennsylvania.
-His patients gave him an average rating of 2.5 out of 5 stars.
-Dr. Inzerillo takes Child Health Plus, POMCO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
-He is conversant in Spanish.
-Dr. Inzerillo's hospital/clinic affiliations include Orange Regional Medical Center, St. Anthony Community Hospital, and Catskill Regional Medical Center.
+On average, patients gave Dr. Inzerillo a rating of 2.5 stars out of 5.
+Child Health Plus, POMCO, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Inzerillo accepts.
+He speaks Spanish.
+He is professionally affiliated with Orange Regional Medical Center, St. Anthony Community Hospital, and Catskill Regional Medical Center.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.

 Orthopedic surgeons can order tests such as blood work and x-rays to get a clearer picture of the issue.
 Depending on the illness or injury, more than one different form of treatment may be used.
 Treatment may include: